12 Year Old Girl Creates A Unique App For Children With Incarcerated Parents

 Photo Patch Foundation has and continues to partner with other nonprofit organizations in South Florida, New York City and in Los Angeles, California.
 The charity has the hopes that their empowering resource will be used by children in all 50 states in the next 3 years.

 Although not the case for everyone, there are a great number of children who want to stay in contact with their incarcerated parents.
 Many of them still have not sent a letter to their mom or dad yet because of the strict guidelines and multitude of steps needed to send snail mail.
 Jay Jay’s courage and empathy for others experiencing an all so real struggle of her past has made communicating to prison easier than ever.
 And what was initially only a web-based service, Photo Patch is now available for Android and iOS devices.
 Photo Patch Foundation offers this free tool to any youth in the U.S. looking to communicate with their incarcerated parents.
 The families of the children in need of the charity’s services are encouraged to sign up their child or children by visiting www.photopatch.org or by downloading the Photo Patch app from the Google Play Store or the Apple App Store.
 The charity is also asking for your help with partnering with them to help the youth impacted by incarceration by supporting their GoFundMe campaign.
-Funds will be used to reach more impacted children, implement more programs and provide more resources to the children they serve.
-Go to https://www.gofundme.com/50kpp to learn more.
+Funds will be used to reach more impacted children, implement more programs, and provide more resources to the children they serve.
+Go to our How to Help Page.

 Want To Send Photos and Letters to and Incarcerated Loved One?

 Informational Video about Jay Jay building the App: